Train crashes into pickup truck in East Memphis, street blocked

 MEMPHIS, Tenn. — A driver of a pickup truck is currently in critical condition after being struck by a train in East Memphis.

-Police responded to a crash at the intersection at Mendenhall and Poplar where the pickup truck was overturned and the train had completely stopped, blocking the intersection.
+Police responded to a crash at the intersection at Mendenhall and Poplar where the pickup truck was overturned and the train had completely stopped.

 The driver of the pickup truck was rushed to Regional One Health in critical condition.